Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: General Approach for Optimizing Noise Schedule

+This formulation also enables conventional noise schedules to be interpreted and incorporated within the CRS framework.
+By converting a given noise schedule $\alpha(t)$ into its corresponding form of $v(\alpha)$, we can treat it as an implicit discrepancy measure.
+For example, if $\alpha(t) = \cos \left( \frac{\pi t}{2} \right)$, then:

-This result suggests that every noise schedule can be interpreted as being optimized using CRS with its own distance metric, providing a unified perspective on the design of noise schedules.
+This observation implies that any noise schedule can be viewed as the optimization result of CRS with an associated (possibly implicit) discrepancy measure, thus providing a unified perspective on the design of noise schedules.

+While combining multiple discrepancy measures increases the flexibility of CRS, it also introduces additional hyperparameters.
+In our experiments, we found that tuning these hyperparameters is required only when optimizing sampling schedules in pixel-space diffusion models.
+In all other cases---training schedules for both pixel-space and latent-space models, and sampling schedules for latent-space models---CRS-$v_{x}$ with $\xi=1$ consistently performed well and can serve as a default setting.